-Kenny Logan – Former Scotland Rugby International.
-Entertaining After-Dinner Speaker.
+Kenny Logan is a former Scotland Rugby International.

 Starting his rugby career at Stirling County, the town of his birth, he progressed through the ranks making his senior debut at the age of 17 winning the Scottish League Championship in 1995/1996 before heading to London Wasps.